-- Wayne Stark, former Love Link Ministries director, outlines his philosophy of counseling ministries

 Good therapy, of course, goes well beyond mere counseling.
 There is the impact of several recovering men living in the same house and learning to get along together while remaining sober.
 Helping with meals at the church (cooking, serving and cleaning up) is good therapy.
 Helping around Love Link with food and clothing distribution, pick-ups, maintenance, and yard work is good therapy.

 One of our projects was a Native American craft shop.
 Elmer was a sniffer.
 He had been in our program a couple of times.
 He wouldn't last more than two or three days.
-This time he has been working in the craft shop.
-It has been a great deal of help to him.
+This time he has been working in the craft shop and it has been a great deal of help in his battle with an addiction.
 He has been straight for more than a month and is doing great.

 We continue to see miracles of God's grace.
-Yesterday morning Ross and his wife drove from Edmond to be in our A.M. service.
+Yesterday morning Ross and his wife drove from Edmond to be in our morning service at First Indian Church.
 After service he wrote out a $100 check to put in the offering.
 Ross and his wife drove away in a beautiful late model Cadillac.
 He now has a thriving auto repair business in Edmond whereas only a few months ago we were working with him in recovery.